Platform About Insights Contact

 How to Talk to Your Boss About AI

 At some point, a more seasoned manager is going to notice you're working differently.
-And they're going to ask about it.
 The biggest career mistake you can make is getting defensive.
-The second biggest is overselling the technology.

 The Script